-Schedule a time to speak with The Gonzalez Law Group.
+Schedule a time to speak with our Houston L-1A Visa attorneys.
 We can answer any questions you have regarding the visa process.
 Call (832) 530-4070 or submit your information in the online contact form.

 An L-1A is a nonimmigrant work visa that allows a United States employer to transfer certain employees from a foreign office to an affiliate office in the U.S. Before an applicant can apply for the visa, the company wishing to bring a foreign citizen to the U.S. must meet certain requirements.
 For an employer to qualify, they must: